Jack-Feldman/barcode_count/README.md

 Average and standard deviation of normalized barcode counts between replicates of the same cell type

+### normalized_compiled.csv

+Same as cell_type_variance.csv except replicates are included next to their aggregate metrics

 ### pcr_bias.csv

 Base percentages for each position in the three randomized pcr regions